MIT-LCP/mimic-website/content/mimictables/noteevents.md

 # Important considerations

 * `TEXT` is often large and contains many newline characters: it may be easier to read if viewed in a distinct program rather than the one performing the queries.
+* Echo reports, ECG reports, and radiology reports are available for both inpatient and outpatient stays.
+If a patient is an outpatient, there will not be an `HADM_ID` associated with the note.
+If the patient is an inpatient, but was not admitted to the ICU for that particular hospital admission, then there will *not* be an `HADM_ID` associated with the note.
 * Echos are generated using templates and in some cases there may be discrepancies in severity.
 For example one report may contain: "Mild PA systolic hypertension.
 Severe PA systolic hypertension." indicating that the caregiver may not have removed the appropriate item from the template.

 # Table columns